GordonHoklinder/hyppo/README.md

 - `script`: The path to the script whose hyperparameters are optimized.
 If the script needs to be run via interpreter, here should be the name of the interpreter (e.g. `--script=python3`).
 - `arguments`: Arguments to the script which are passed before the arguments from optimizer.
 A possible usage is when using interpreter to enter the path to the program (e.g. `--script=python3 --arguments=main.py`).
 By default is empty.
 - `optimizer`: The type of optimizer used.
 They are described below.
-The default value is TODO.
+The default value is `genetic`.
 - `runs`: The number of times the script should be run.
 Note that for some of the optimizers, this is only approximate.
 - `variables`: The path to the file with hyperparameter names and their ranges.
 Default is `./variables.yaml`.
 - `logs`: The path to file with logs.
 By default hyppo logs into a file `*script*.hyppo-log`, where `*script*` is the value passed to the script flag.
 If the file already exists, hyppo appends to it.